A-Z Kitchenware List: Cooking Tools and Utensils from Around the World

 A palayok is a clay (earthenware) pot used for food preparation in the Philippines.
 Since earthenware is porous and does not transfer heat as well as metal, cooking in a palayok takes longer and produces a rich flavor.

 Before cooking, the pot is soaked in water.
-The moisture slowly evaporates as the palayok heats up – the food inside releases its juices, but these juices cannot escape till the pot is dry.
+As the palayok heats up, its moisture slowly evaporates – the food inside releases its juices, but these juices cannot escape till the pot is dry.
 The result is that a palayok gets the food to cook in its own juices, thus enhancing its taste.
+If you are considering getting a new palayok for your kitchen, check out this interesting write-up on preparing for the experience.

 qazan